dragos-tudor/backend-security/README.md

   - to encapsulate and carry on those services through the authentication process [reducing the number of parameters so].
 - *AuthenticateOAuth* oauth authentication func use template method design pattern allowing oauth libraries to override/decorate when neccessary *postAuthenticate*, *exchangeCodeForTokens* or *accessUserInfo* authentication substeps [eg. *AuthenticateTwitter*, *AuthenticateFacebook*].
 - even *OAuth2* is an authorization protocol the process is named *remote authentication* because when succedded the authenticated principal is signed in.
 - even *OpenIdConnect* protocol is more secure and robust than *OAuth2* protocol is still not largely adopted by the community.
 The *OpenIdConnect* protocol seems to be overengineered, overcomplicated than the *OAuth2* protocol.
 The *OpenIdConnect* client implementation is more complicated than the *OAuth2* implementation [see *OpenIdConnectHandler.cs*].
-The *OpenIdConnect* protocol was implemented to increase the understanding level of *OAuth2* protocol! making some parallels between both protocols. *OpenIdConnect* implementation needs to be tested, refined, internal used so.
+The *OpenIdConnect* protocol was implemented to increase the understanding level of *OAuth2* protocol! making some parallels between both protocols. *OpenIdConnect* implementation needs to be tested, refined, internally used so.

 ### Project goals
 - to untangle/demystify the ASPNET authentication/authorization mechanisms and local/remote processes.